 I had always been under the impression that Canada could make some amazing white wine but always fell flat on reds.
 That was until I went to Vancouver last year, after months of drinking great red wine from Chile and Argentina I had some from British Colombia that shocked me because it wasn’t just decent it was really good.

 Unfortunately I returned to Toronto and discovered that I couldn’t find any of those wines here because our liquor boards and controlled provincially.
-Since then it’s always been in the back of my mind to head to British Colombia, which was further fuelled by Lindsay’s post about wineries in the South Okanagan.
+Since then it’s always been in the back of my mind to head to British Colombia, which was further fueled by Lindsay’s post about wineries in the South Okanagan.

 I had spoken to the folks in tourism in British Colombia and I know there are so many Kelowna attractions.
 But let’s face it, I’m not the outdoorsy girl who wants to hike and kayak all over the place.
 I mentioned that I was really interested in wine and wanted to bring an empty suitcase with me the next time I came, they said sure and offered a tour after my trip in Seattle.

 Although I’m Canadian I haven’t really seen much of my own country.
 After snorkeling with beluga whales in Manitoba I’ve really wanted to travel more often in Canada.
 My country is huge and so diverse.